ysabelwang/ysabelwang.github.io/hobbies.md

 <br>

 In my perspective, anime constructs entirely new worlds filled with diverse characters.
 Within these alternate realities, authors convey unique ideas and concepts that capture the imagination.
 Exceptional anime has the power to create immersive and captivating environments, allowing me to feel as though I've embarked on the same adventures as the protagonists.
-This sensation, though virtual, significantly shapes my perception of the world.
+This sensation, though virtual, significantly shapes my perception of the world. see also my [Douban](https://movie.douban.com/people/226630102/)

 ## Teaching